telerik/blazor-docs/components/carousel/overview.md

 ## Events

 The Blazor Carousel generates events that you can handle and further customize its behavior.
-[Read more about the Blazor Menu events...]({%slug carousel-events%})
+[Read more about the Blazor Carousel events...]({%slug carousel-events%})

 ## Carousel Parameters